 Afternoons are made for walking

-Ready to explore the city centre?
+Ready to explore the city center?
 The team of Greeking.me has designed a route for you to visit some of the most important attractions of Athens.
-Start your walk from Monastiraki Square located at the very centre of the city and wander around the neighbourhood of Plaka, the oldest part of the city, and see from up close the impressive ruins of the Ancient Agora and the Roman Forum.
+Start your walk from Monastiraki Square located at the very centre of the city and wander around the neighborhood of Plaka, the oldest part of the city, and see from up close the impressive ruins of the Ancient Agora and the Roman Forum.
 Allow yourselves to get lost in the narrow alleys, sink in pictures of neoclassical houses and picturesque corners and find yourselves right next to the walls of the Acropolis.
 Witness the unique monument of Lysicrates, a small architectural wonder of the 4th century BC, built to commemorate a victory of dramatic games and head to the temple of Zeus, one of the largest ancient temples decorated by the magnificent Arch of Hadrian.
 Visit the Zappeion Hall, a jewel of the first modern Olympic Games and enter the relaxing National Gardens, the personal project of the first Queen of Greece with hidden treasures in every corner.
 Continue your walk by visiting the Greek Parliament, the former Royal Palace and check out the change of the guard with the Evzones, the members of the presidential guard.
 Follow Panepistimiou street and marvel at the Athenian Trilogy, a unique example of Neoclassical architecture.
-The Academy of Athens with the patrons gods of the city standing on high columns, the University of Athens with paintings of the personification of Sciences and the National Library with its impressive staircase of gryphons will definitely enchant you.
+The Academy of Athens with the patrons gods of the city standing on high columns, the University of Athens with paintings of the personification of Sciences and the National Library with its impressive staircase of griffins will definitely enchant you.
 Finish your walk at Mitropoleos Sq. where the Cathedral of Athens lies and the small but fantastic Byzantine church of St. Eleftherios.

 Find the route below with more info: